 The Fellowship intends to support up and coming researchers to rise and establish a career in their chosen field of research.
 This is captured in the name of the Fellowship ‘Te whitinga mai o te rā,’ which can translate to “the rising of the sun”.

-30 Fellows will be selected for a 2 year Fellowship to undertake research in any field (including the humanities, mātauranga and social science) at an eligible New Zealand research institution.
+30 Fellows have been selected for a 2 year Fellowship to undertake research in any field (including the humanities, mātauranga and social science) at a New Zealand host research institution.

 The MBIE Science Whitinga Fellowship is administered by the Royal Society Te Apārangi for the New Zealand Government.
-The final decision on the applicants who will be awarded a fellowship will be made by MBIE.
+The final decision on who receives a fellowship has been made by MBIE.

 The MBIE Science Whitinga Fellowship will award per annum (excluding GST), for a 2 year term:

 The total value of an MBIE Science Whitinga Fellowship is $320,000 per award.

 The full list of the MBIE Science Whitinga Fellows:

 |Dr Sylvia Frain||A Second Sun: The Legacies of Nuclear Imperialisms across Oceania||Auckland University of Technology|

 |Dr Tui Matelau-Doherty||The value of positive ethnic and national identities for Māori and Pacific people in New Zealand||Auckland University of Technology|

 |Dr Reem Abbas||Enhancing New Zealand’s Response and Resilience to Future Pandemics: Towards A Minimum Dataset for Health Disasters||Auckland University of Technology|

 |Dr Greer Gilmer||Southward migration of the westerly wind belt: What is the impact on South Island water resources||GNS Science|